jyu-theartofml/galvanize_datathon/README.md

 ## Repo for the Datathon hosted by Galvanize.

 ### Objective
-The objective is to leverage the data fron NY Independent System Operator (ISO), which operates in the energy market, and extract insights and patterns.
+The objective is to leverage the data from NY Independent System Operator (ISO), which operates in the energy market, and extract insights and patterns.

 ### Technologies
 The project was developed using Paperspace Gradient notebook (courtesy of Galvanize), RapidsAI, Dash, Plotly, and Kats.